igor71/Tensorflow-CPU-From-Sources/README.md

 # Tensorflow-CPU-From-Sources
-Build tensorflow package from the sources on docker slave
+Build tensorflow-cpu package from the sources on docker slave